Franco-Manitoban: Elementary and secondary

 French language education rights for minority francophone populations in Canada is guaranteed under section 23 of the Canadian Charter of Rights and Freedoms, in addition to section 23 of the Manitoba Act.

 However, French language instruction was formally banned from the province from 1916 to 1947; although instruction of the language continued in some schools illicitly.
 French was reintroduced as an official language of the public education system in 1970, with Franco-Manitobans given the right to control and manage school boards independent from their anglophone peers in 1993.
 During the 1970s, the provincial government established the Bureau de l’Éducation française, and the office of the Deputy Minister of French Education to oversee French language education.

 The province's public francophone schools is administered by the Franco-manitoban School Division, which had an enrolment of nearly 5,400 children throughout 23 schools during the 2015–16 academic year.

 Post-secondary

-There is presently no independent publicly-funded francophone college or university in the province, although the publicly-funded University of Manitoba operates an affiliated university, the Université de Saint-Boniface as a francophone institution.
-In 2016 there were approximately 2,000 students attending the Université de Saint-Boniface.
-The Université de Saint-Boniface is western Canada's only francophone post-secondary university.
+The Université de Saint-Boniface, located in Winnipeg, is western Canada's only francophone post-secondary university.
+The institution operates as an affiliated university of the publicly-funded University of Manitoba.
+In 2016 there were approximately 2,000 students enrolled with the Université de Saint-Boniface.